 I am currently going through a period of transition.
 I’m evolving and growing, just like I’m meant to, but others are too.
 That’s the part I’m having trouble with.

 Experience tells me some people are meant to stay friends for life, others not at all, and some, well, they have their season but it isn’t a permanent thing.

 I have recently been separated from a significant group of people in my life, not willingly I might add, but circumstances have made it so.
 If it were up to me, things would still be the same as they always were.
 Friends would be connecting, supporting, laughing.
 Our bond would be getting stronger and not the other way around.

 But we can’t be that way anymore because we’re not the same people.

 When I look back over the last couple of years and the way I tried to cling to something that was trying to remove itself from existence, I cringe.
-The way I desperately tried to claw back into the old instead of accepting the change.
+The way I desperately tried to claw back into the old instead of accepting the changing friendship.
 It is slightly embarrassing to admit, but I didn’t behave in a very graceful way.